Zuṭṭ: In Sassanid Empire

-Sassanid emperor Bahram V (431 – 38) is said to have adopted a policy of tribal resettlement in the coastal regions.
+Sassanid emperor Bahram V (431–38) is said to have adopted a policy of tribal resettlement in the coastal regions.
 Due to it, a number of Zutt migrated, often with great herds of water buffalo, to the marshland of southern Iraq where they introduced large-scale rice farming.
 They may have come in the search of pastures there, and their presence is indicated by a canal called Nahr al-Zuṭṭ in Iraq, as well as a district called Zutt in Khuzistan or Bahrain.
 They also inhabited the city of Haumat al-Zutt in Khuzistan.

-Last Sassanid emperor, Yazdegerd III, called Zutt from Sind to help in his war against Arabs.
+The last Sassanid emperor, Yazdegerd III, called Zutt from Sind to help in his war against Arabs.
 They fought as mercenary cavalry men for the Sassanian Empire, later defecting to the side of Muslims.
 When Muslims besieged the city of Ahwaz in Iran in 640, Zutt put up a strong resistance in the defence of the city along with Persian Aswaran.
 Later, as did Aswaran, who were known as Asawira during the caliphate period, they settled in Basra as allies of Banu Tamim.

 In Rashidun and Umayyad Caliphates

 Zutt formed a large population of the garrison town of Basra, where they became allies of the Arab tribe of Banu Hanzala in the inter-tribal warfare.
 The treasury of Basra was guarded by 40 or 400 Zutt soldiers during the reign of Ali under their chief Abu Salama al-Zutti, who were, according to the version narrated by Abu Mikhnaf, killed while protecting bayt al-mal when rebels under Talha and Zubayr occupied the city.
-Zutt regiments had fought along with Ali at the battle of Camel in 656 under their chief, Ali bin Danūr.
+Zutt regiments had fought along with Ali at the Battle of the Camel in 656 CE under their chief, Ali bin Danūr.

-In 670, a large number of Zutt, along with Aswaran, were moved into coastal cities of Syria, such as Antioch, Beirut and Tripoli, replacing earlier Greek population, and a quarter in Antioch came to be known after them.
+In 670 CE, a large number of Zutt, along with Aswaran, were moved into coastal cities of Syria, such as Antioch, Beirut and Tripoli, replacing the earlier Greek population, and a quarter in Antioch came to be known after them.
 This was an attempt by Umayyad caliph Mu'awiya I to ward off any possible naval invasion by Byzantine Empire.
 During this period, the role of Zutt and the associated groups was to guard the governors of different provinces, as well as to suppress revolts.
 They also acted as special troops to guard provincial treasuries.
 Zutt had been in Mesopotamia for long enough that they were considered distinct from Sindhis or Indians.
 In Iraq and elsewhere, they had their separate units under their own leaders, giving them a status of distinct sub-tribe in the Muslim society.

 Map of Iraq in the later 9th century.
 Zutt primarily inhabited the marshland in lower Iraq.